jean-pierreBoth/graphembed/README.md

 # Graphembed

-The purpose of this crate is to provide asymetric (and also symetric) embedding of graphs with positively weighted edges.
+The purpose of this crate is to provide embedding of directed or undirected graphs with positively weighted edges and possibly discrete labels attached to nodes.

-The crate comes as a library and as a simple executable with a validation option.
+ - For simple graphs, without data attached to nodes/labels, we provide 2 (rust) modules *nodesketch* and *atp*.
+A simple executable with a validation option based on link prediction is also provided.

+ - The module *gkernel* is dedicated to graphs with discrete labels attached to nodes/edges.
+We use the *petgraph* crate for graph description.
+    The algorithm is based on an extension of the hashing strategy used in the module *nodesketch*.
+    In the undirected case, this module also compute a global embedding vector for the whole graph.

-It is still in an early version.
+**It is still in an early version**.

 ## Methods

-We use two strategies for graph embedding.
-1. The first is based on the paper :
+### The strategies used in this crate are based on the following papers:
+1. **nodesketch**

 *NodeSketch : Highly-Efficient Graph Embeddings via Recursive Sketching KDD 2019*.  [https://dl.acm.org/doi/10.1145/3292500.3330951]
     D. Yang,P. Rosso,Bin-Li, P. Cudre-Mauroux.